BigDataIA-Spring2024-Sec1-Team4/Assignment5/README.md

 Development of a Structured Database and Text Extraction System for Finance Professional Development Resources

 ## Project Goals
+Utilize Pinecone and OpenAI APIs to create knowledge summaries, generate a contextual knowledge base, utilize vector databases for question answering, and employ GPT-based summaries to provide accurate answers.

 ## Project Tasks